RoadieHQ/marketing-site/content/docs/catalog/ingesting-data-into-your-catalog/azure-devops/index.md

 ---
-title: Integrating with Azure DevOps
+title: Azure DevOps
-publishedDate: '2022-11-09T16:20:00.0Z'
+publishedDate: '2024-02-20T21:00:00.0Z'
-description: How to configure Roadie to read entities from Azure DevOps
+description: How to manage entities source from Azure DevOps

-humanName: Azure DevOps Provider
+humanName: Azure DevOps
-logoImage: '../../../assets/logos/azure-devops/Azure-DevOps-logo.png'
+logoImage: '../../../../assets/logos/azure-devops/Azure-DevOps-logo.png'
-integrationType: Integration
+entityKinds: [resource, component, domain, system, template, api, user, group]
 ---

 ## Introduction

 Azure DevOps is a popular alternative to GitHub as an SCM provider.

 This guide describes how to set up access for Roadie to your Azure DevOps repositories and retrieve relevant entities from that source.